-Gund Fellow, Associate Professor, Department of Plant and Soil Science
+Gund Fellow, Professor, Department of Agriculture, Landscape, Environment

-Yolanda Chen is an Associate Professor in the Department of Plant and Soil Science, within the College of Agriculture and Life Sciences.
+Yolanda Chen is an Professor in the Department of Agriculture, Landscape, and Environment, within the College of Agriculture and Life Sciences.
 She is interested in the origins of agriculture, and how current and historical human activities shape the emergence of insect as pests.
 She studies the ecology and evolution of insects within agroecosystems to seek insight on how to “farm with nature” within a globalized world.
 She has published widely on crop domestication and its impact on insect-plant interactions, invasions of insect pests in agroecosystems, rapid evolution of insect pests in agroecosystems, and ecological pest management.

 Publications